cory321/Hemsy/docs/CALENDAR_DESKTOP_ENHANCEMENTS.md

 ## Overview

-This document outlines the significant improvements made to the calendar component specifically for desktop responsive view in the Threadfolio V2 application.
+This document outlines the significant improvements made to the calendar component specifically for desktop responsive view in the Hemsy application.

 ## Key Features Added